MicrosoftDocs/architecture-center/docs/reference-architectures/ai/bank-fraud-solution-content.md

 The automation of schema management is another challenge that needed to be resolved for this solution.
 JSON is a flexible and portable file format, partly because a schema isn't stored with the data.
 When JSON files need to be parsed, deserialized, and processed, a schema that represents the structure of the JSON must be coded somewhere to validate the data properties and data types.
 If the schema isn't synchronized with the incoming JSON message, the JSON validation fails and data isn't extracted.

 The challenge comes when the structure of JSON messages changes because of new application functionality.
 In its original solution, the bank that this solution is based on deployed multiple application gateways, each with their own UI, functionality, telemetry, and JSON message structure.
-When the schema was out-of-sync with the incoming JSON data, the inconsistencies created data loss and processing delays for fraud detection.
+When the schema was out of sync with the incoming JSON data, the inconsistencies created data loss and processing delays for fraud detection.

 The bank didn't have a formal schema defined for these events, and the constant fluctuations in the structure of the JSON files created technical debt at each iteration of the solution.
 This solution resolves that problem by establishing a schema for these events and using Azure Schema Registry.
 [Azure Schema Registry](/azure/event-hubs/schema-registry-overview) provides a central repository of schemas for events and flexibility for producers and consumer applications to exchange data without needing to manage and share the schema.
 The simple governance framework it introduces for reusable schemas and the relationship it defines between schemas through the grouping constructs (schema groups) can eliminate significant technical debt, enforce conformance, and provide backward compatibility across changing schemas.